JupyterPER/Data-analysis-conferences/README.md

 The data analysis and statistics dealing with content, scope and quality of conferences were performed by group of students from a course **Modern educational digital technology** taught by Jozef Hanč at P.J. Šafárik university in Košice.

 Students coded and realized the data analysis in the modern open data science tool [Jupyter](https://jupyter.org/).
-Checking their code and verifying the correctness of their work was done by Jozef Hanč.
+Checking their code and verifying the correctness of their work (17 notebooks ) was done by Jozef Hanč.

 ## Applied Python packages in Jupyter
 - Scopus data for each AIP proceedings, its authors and contributions: [pybliometrics]( https://github.com/pybliometrics-dev/pybliometrics)